canonical/kafka-operator/docs/tutorial/t-deploy-kafka.md

     --command-config /var/snap/charmed-kafka/current/etc/kafka/client.properties
 ```

+Other available Kafka bin commands can also be found with:
+```shell
+snap info charmed-kafka
+```

 However, although the commands above can run within the cluster, it is generally recommended during operations
 to enable external listeners and use these for running the admin commands from outside the cluster.
 To do so, as we will see in the next section, we will deploy a [data-integrator](https://charmhub.io/data-integrator) charm and relate it to Kafka.

-Available Kafka bin commands can be found with:
-```shell
-snap info charmed-kafka
-```